The new look for the Chariot is finished.

-- The site is now smart mobile friendly.
+- It’s now smart mobile friendly.

-- There will be no adverts!
+- There are no adverts!

 Pin back thy lugs and faites attention!